Overview of Section 889

-The National Defense Authorization Act (NDAA) was signed into law on Aug.
-13, 2018 and imposed new restrictions on procurement of telecommunications equipment or services based on ties to certain Chinese entities, thereby expanding the list of forbidden products for federal contractors.
+Section 889 is part of the National Defense Authorization Act (NDAA) for Fiscal Year 2019.
+The statute imposes new restrictions on the procurement of telecommunications equipment or services from certain companies, and their subsidiaries or affiliates, based on their ties to the Chinese government.
+In doing so, the regulation expanded the list of forbidden products for federal contractors.

 The aim of Section 889 is to protect National Security from cyber-attacks carried out by foreign adversaries.
 The US government has, on numerous occasions, accused the Chinese government of using its telecommunications operators for pernicious purposes – specifically, malicious activity aimed towards the US.
 According to Robert Bigman, former CISO at the CIA, “this [Section 889] was specifically [created] as a result of intelligence that the US government had”.

 Section 889 prohibits the federal government, government contractors, and grant and loan recipients from procuring or using certain “covered telecommunications equipment or services” that are produced by Huawei, ZTE, Hytera, Hikvision and Dahua and their subsidiaries as a “substantial or essential component of any system, or as critical technology as part of any system”.

 The statue does not have an exemption for commercial item contracting, thus the prohibition applies to all purchases regardless of the size of the contract or order.
 Section 889 is comprised of two parts: